-New Network Service Provider/Old Network Service Provider.
-Fields identified on a standard LSR for porting to identify which carrier SPID will be the new provider of services, and which will be the old provider of services.
+New Network Service Provider / Old Network Service Provider.
+These are fields on a standard LSR for porting used to identify which carrier SPID will be the new provider of services, and which will be the old provider of services.

 The first 3 digits (in the case of NPA) or first 6 digits (in the case of NPA-NXX) of a telephone number or LRN.

 Number Portability Administration Center.
 Operated by Neustar, the NPAC is the central mediation center for all LNP activity.